 September 18 and 19 should prove to be exciting, as only the strongest teams were able to make it to the knock-out quarterfinals to be played in Ljubljana.
 At stake in the quarterfinals are slots in the semifinals and tickets to the 2014 FIBA World Cup World Cup in Spain.
-One team is trying to reprise their FIBA World Cup appearance three years past, while the other is trying to qualify for the first time.
+For one of the teams, they are also playing for their home crowd and are seeking to return to the FIBA World Cup for the third straight time.

 As the quarterfinals start on Wednesday, individual matchups and team cohesion start to come to the fore.
 In the second part of the four-part series on the quarterfinals, we will look at two teams on a collision course to the top of European basketball.